SenseTecnic/wotkit-docs/source/api_v2/api_alerts.rst

 	  - longName
 	  - longer display name of the alert.
 	* - (*OPTIONAL*)
 	  - description
 	  - a description of the alert.
 	* - (*OPTIONAL*)
 	  - disabled
 	  - the on/off state of the alert.
 	  	| - If 'disabled' is 'true', the alert is switched off; it switches on if otherwise.
 	* - (*OPTIONAL*)
 	  - template
 	  - The message template that is sent to the inbox when alert is fired.
+You can use ${alertName}, ${id}, ${description} or ${user} to compose a message, e.g. "Alert by ${user} fired"
 	* - (*OPTIONAL*)
           - email
 	  - The email the alert is sent to.
 It defaults to the owner's email.
 	* - (*OPTIONAL*)
 	  - sendEmail
 	  - A boolean to enable/disable send email functionaity.
 	* - (*OPTIONAL*)
 	  - conditions
 	  - The list of alert conditions
 |

 .. admonition:: example1

 	.. parsed-literal::

 		curl --user {id}:{password} --request POST --header "Content-Type: application/json" --data-binary @test-alert.txt ':wotkit-api-v2:`alerts`'